OWASP/www-project-machine-learning-security-top-10/tab_charter.md

 ## Purpose

-The primary aim of of the OWASP Machine Learning Security Top 10 project is to deliver a standard awareness document for developers and application security practitioners.
+The primary aim of of the OWASP Machine Learning Security Top 10 project is to deliver an overview of the top 10 security issues of machine learning systems.
 As such, a major goal of this project is to develop a high quality deliverable, reviewed by industry peers.

 ## Target Audience